Xcode Setup Guide

 functions (as well as many other empty functions).

-function, add the following code then hit cmd-r (or click the run button) to run your new app:
+(or click the run button) to run your new app:

 ofDrawBitmapStringHighlight("Everything works!", 20, 20);

-Adding Files to Your Project (Addons, etc)
+4. Adding Files to Your Project

 As your project grows, you'll probably want to start adding new files.
 These files might be ones written specifically for your project, or they could be addons or external libraries other people have written.